 I regularly get questions about what you can or should do when travelling to Morocco during Ramadan.
 So I thought, since Ramadan is coming up again, I’d write a post about it.
 I hope it answers all your questions, if not please get in touch!

 What is Ramadan?

 Ramadan is the 9th month of the Islamic calendar, the Islamic month of fasting, in which Muslims fast during the day, which means they do not eat or drink anything.
 At sunset, the fast is broken and the remaining meals are taken at night.
 The last meal must be eaten before dawn.
 Depending on the season, this can be as early as 04:00 in the morning.
 In addition to eating, many Muslims are also sexually abstinent during Ramadan, do not smoke, and try not to have bad thoughts, especially about other people.

 Ramadan is at a different time every year because the Islamic calendar is shorter than ours.
 The beginning shifts forward by about 10 days every year.
 The first day of Ramadan is linked to the sighting of the first narrow crescent moon after the new moon.
 Since Morocco is very far west compared to other Muslim countries, Ramadan often starts one day later here than in Oman, for example.
-This year, Ramadan begins on 22 or 23 March.
+This year, Ramadan is supposed to begin on 12 March.
 It then lasts for a month until the first crescent moon is visible again after the next new moon.